LabseSoftware/docs.remede.camarm.fr/docs/develop/android.md

 title: Android development
 parent: Develop on Remède
 nav_order: 5
-permalink: /docs/develop/structure
+permalink: /docs/develop/android
 ---

 # Android development
 Remède is running on Android.
 Let's learn how to build Remède for Android !
 {: .fs-6 .fw-300 }

 The Android project is inside `app/android` folder.
+The following commands need to be executed in the `app` folder.

 ## Opening Android project